EDS 296: Part 4.1

 By the end of this section, you should be equipped with:

-an understanding of how to use packaged-based tooling for themeing and styling your shiny apps and dashboards
+an understanding of how to use packaged-based tooling for theming and styling your shiny apps and dashboards

 Packages introduced:

-{bslib}: provides tools for customizing Bootstrap themes directly from R for shiny apps and RMarkdowns
+{bslib}: provides tools for customizing Bootstrap themes directly from R for shiny apps and RMarkdown documents

 {fresh}: provides tools for creating custom themes for use with shiny, shinydashboard, and bs4Dash apps

-includes a real-time themeing widget to try out themes before applying them to your own app
+• Try out themes using the real-time theming widget before applying them to your own app

 Apply a pre-built theme with {bslib}